Mike Pelfrey: 2006–2008

 On June 11, 2008, Pelfrey pitched 8 innings, and attempted to pitch a complete game, but was replaced by Billy Wagner when he allowed a single to lead off the 9th.
 In the time he pitched, he only allowed one run and walked 2, while striking out 8 Diamondbacks.
 However, Mike got a no-decision as the Mets won in extra innings, 5–3, after Wagner blew a 3–0 lead in the 9th by allowing a 3-run homer to Mark Reynolds with 2 outs and 2 strikes.
 Later in the year, Pelfrey set a club record for most batters faced without giving up a home run, at 243; the streak was broken by Adam Dunn of the Reds.

 On July 14, 2008, Pelfrey was named the National League Player of the Week.
 Pelfrey went 2–0 while not allowing a run over his two starts against the San Francisco Giants and Colorado Rockies during the week ending July 13.
 Over his 15.0 shutout innings, Mike scattered nine hits without a walk, while striking out 10.

 On August 20, 2008, Pelfrey pitched the first complete game of his career against the Atlanta Braves.
 He struck out 3 in the 9 innings, throwing 108 pitches.
 It was a 3-hitter.
 In his next turn, Pelfrey pitched another complete game victory, this time allowing only 6 hits and 1 run while recording his 13th win of the season.
 So far, David Cone is the only former Mets pitcher to pitch 3 consecutive complete game victories.

 Once known to throw a power curveball, he gave this pitch up and learned a slider at the request of his former pitching coach Rick Peterson.
 However, new pitching coach Dan Warthen has since allowed Pelfrey to work his curveball back into his pitching repertoire.

 On August 25, 2008, Pelfrey pitched his second consecutive complete game win, the first Met to do so since Bret Saberhagen did it in 1995.
 He allowed only six hits with one earned run while striking out six and walking none.

-At times, Pelfrey wears a mouthpiece while he pitches.
-Suffering from temporomandibular joint disorder after being hit by a ball in college, he can be seen chewing on it between pitches.
+At times, Pelfrey wore a mouthpiece while he pitched.
+He suffered from temporomandibular joint disorder after being hit by a ball in college, he was seen chewing on it between pitches.
 In early 2008, after beginning the season with some good and some bad performances, Mike stopped using the mouthpiece.
 Mike then went on to pitch dominantly in June, July, and August.
 This led fans and announcer and former Mets pitcher Ron Darling to say that perhaps Mike was pitching better in part because he had stopped using the mouthpiece, which may have been a distraction.